cos/IteRace/README.md

 If you use Eclipse, you can `sbt eclipse` and import the project into your workspace (dependencies will be linked to the Ivy repo).

+### Also:

+We haven't yet made the tool as user-friendly as we would like to.
+If you encounter any problem with the setup or the tool, report it [here](https://github.com/cos/IteRace/issues) and I'll try to solve it quickly.

+[This git repo](https://github.com/cos/workspace-iterace) contains the workspace we used for running the benchmarks and gathering the results presented in the paper.
+It is not as user friendly as we would like but we'll improve it shortly.